 Visiting the Mount St. Helens National Volcanic Monument

-Anyone planning a visit to the great Pacific Northwest and Washington State in particular might want to consider adding Mount St. Helens to their list of must see sites.
-While it’s been over thirty years since the mountains infamous eruption, the landscape today continues to recover while still showing the scars of what was the deadliest and most destructive volcanic eruption in the history of the United States.
+Anyone planning a visit to the great Pacific Northwest and Washington State, in particular, might want to consider adding Mount St. Helens to their list of must-see sites.
+While it’s been over 40 years since the mountains infamous eruption, the landscape today continues to recover while still showing the scars of what was the deadliest and most destructive volcanic eruption in the history of the United States.
 A visit to Mount St. Helens can be both a learning experience and an opportunity to visit one of America’s most beautiful National Monuments.

-On three trips to Mount St. Helens over that the past 15 years it has been amazing to see the rebirth of the area surrounding the mountain.
-On each subsequent visit it was readily apparent that change was taking place to the landscape.
+On three trips to Mount St. Helens over the past 25 years we've been witness to an amazing rebirth of the area surrounding the mountain.
+On each subsequent visit, it was readily apparent that change was taking place to the landscape.
 Nature has a way of healing itself and while the scars from the eruption will remain for years to come the transformation is very noticeable.

 On March 20th, 1980, Mount St. Helens awakened from over one hundred years of lying dormant when a magnitude 4.2 earthquake began a series of events that would eventually lead to the main eruption.
 A few days later on March 27th, steam and ash began venting out of the mountain and over the next two months the north side of Mount St. Helens began bulging at the rate of about five to six feet a day.